 Hooking up stripes

 Okapis are beautiful endangered animals.
 In their homeland, the Congo, there are only about 15,000 of them left.
 ZOO Antwerp and ZOO Planckendael manage the international pedigree records and coordinate the European breeding program.
 We are the go-to for advice on these animals, but we are also the matchmakers.
 Who should breed with whom, to maintain genetic diversity to the greatest extent possible and help the species survive?
 Our greatest asset is the male okapi Bondo at ZOO Antwerp.
 Of all okapis in captivity worldwide, he possesses the most important genes.
 That means that as many females as possible should hook up with him.
 With the help of the computer program PMx, animals, including okapis, are paired up based on their genetics.
-We are helping develop that important program, which is used worldwide for breeding programs.

 HOW EXACTLY DOES THE RESEARCH WORK?